Today, I will discuss verification vs validation

-Validation and verification are two important terms in project management; they seem very similar, and it’s easy to get them confused.
+Verification and validation are two important terms in project management.
+Because they seem very similar, it’s easy to get them confused.

-This topic is not very important from the PMP exam point of view.
-However, as a project manager, you must know the difference between these terms.
+While this topic is not necessarily important from the PMP exam point of view, as a project manager, you must be able to distinguish between these terms.

-This is about building the right thing if you have developed the correct product, and whether it meets customers’ requirements or not.
+Validation is about making sure you have developed the correct product and that it meets customers’ requirements.

 Validation is a subjective process.
-It shows you how well the product fulfilled the customer’s requirements.
-Modeling, simulation, and user evaluation are a few examples of this process.
+It shows you how well the product has fulfilled the customer’s requirements.
+Modeling, simulation, and user evaluation are a few techniques that help the invalidation process.

 For example, let’s say that you are developing a cell phone for your customers.
-You have conducted market research and collected the features the item should have.
+You have conducted market research and determined what features the item should have.
 Then you started the production.

 However, when the cell phone is finally launched, it does not get the expected market response.
 Eventually, it fails.

-Here, you would say that the product could not be validated because it failed to meet the customers’ needs.
-Validation is about product testing and it is a subjective process.
+In this situation, you would say that the product could not be validated because it failed to meet the customers’ expectations.
+Validation is about product testing, and it is a fundamentally subjective process.

 Difference Between Verification and Validation